topcoder-platform/topcoder-x-processor/README.md

   - closes the challenge with winner as assignee
   - you can verify the challenge closed in OR (link will be commented in same issue in git host)
   - issue label will be updated from configured paid and fix accepted label name
+- if there is no fix_accepted label or prize is zero then the challenge will cancelled

 You can see following logs
 ```